gvisoc/gvisoc.github.io/_posts/2021-08-19-Manjaro-Post-Install.markdown

 journalctl -b -u cronie
 ```

-Nevertheless, as Manjaro is a rolling release distribution, it's recommended to complete the Timeshift set up by installing the package `timeshift-autosnap-manjaro`.
+Nevertheless, as Manjaro is a rolling release distribution, it's recommended to complete the TimeShift set up by installing the package `timeshift-autosnap-manjaro`.
 This package will add a call to TimeShift for it to create a snapshot before installing new packages or updating the system.